A Guide to Car Loans & Interest Rates in Malaysia

 Total Interest RM7,350 RM12,250 RM22,050

-Do take note that car loans with a margin of financing of 100 percent% do exist.
-Full loan financing is only offered only by very few lenders and for specific buyers such as first-time car buyers.
+Do take note that car loans with a margin of financing of 100 percent do exist.
+Full loan financing is offered only by very few lenders and for specific buyers such as first-time car buyers.

 A guide to car loan in Malaysia